 Today I’m sharing my recipe for Instant Pot Vegan Pho!
 This recipe is from my cookbook, The Vegan Instant Pot Cookbook.

-I have loved pho since the first time I tried it a decade ago, and became even more obsessed with it during my backpacking trip throughout Vietnam, so I knew I had to recreate a vegan version for the Instant Pot.
+I have loved phở, a very popular Vietnamese noodle soup, since the first time I tried it a decade ago.
+I tried it at a Vietnamese restaurant in Cambridge on my first date with Max :) I became even more obsessed with it during my one-month backpacking trip throughout Vietnam, so I knew I had to recreate a vegan version for the Instant Pot.

-Typically, it takes hours to develop the deep, rich flavors of the broth in pho, but the Instant Pot makes that unnecessary, and the result is an incredibly easy but flavorful pho that you can serve any day of the week!
-I can’t wait for you all to try this recipe out!
+Typically, it takes hours to develop the deep, rich flavors of the broth in pho, and it’s something I aspire to make one day.
+But, until that day, I’ll be coming back to this version.
+The Instant Pot delivers a speedy and easy yet flavorful pho that you can serve any day of the week.

 - 12 ounces dried rice noodles, dried rice sticks, or banh pho*

 - 2 tablespoons grapeseed oil or other neutral, high-heat cooking oil

 - 2 medium yellow onions, peeled and halved